dell/karavi-resiliency/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Logs**
 If applicable, submit logs, or stack traces from the affected services.
-Use [collect-logs.sh](../../tools/collect_logs.sh) to capture Karavi Resiliency data and logs.
+Use [collect-logs.sh](../../tools/collect_logs.sh) to capture CSM for Resiliency data and logs.

 **System Information (please complete the following information):**
  - OS/Version: [e.g. RHEL 7.6]